Once the exclusive preserve of the mega yachts, the benefits of captive winch technology are now becoming much more widely available.

 ‘Electrical power is more efficient as there is less energy conversion required when compared with a mechanical and hydraulic system,’ says Cazzaro.
 ‘Another reason for the general switch to electricity is the growing number of owners who don’t want to run a generator at night.
 And when the sail trimming systems are running, electric winches are quieter than hydraulic systems as well.’

 The ease of operation, the improved performance and the convenience of the power supply are all factors that help to underline the advantages of a captive reel system.
-But commercial director Emanuele Cecchini also believes that the technology is helping to encourage a wider market to consider the system.
+Forum Group managed services company also believes that the technology is helping to encourage a wider market to consider the system.

 It has been clear for some time that people like to be able to sit behind the wheel and sail the whole boat using push button systems,’ he says.
 But often this has meant hydraulic systems that are not very easy to retro-fit and are often heavy and bulky.
 Push button sailing has also been a Mediterranean trend, but now the concept is moving further afield with better control of the winches along with lighter, smaller, more efficient systems that are also more affordable and easier to install.

 While the advantages are there to be had, when it comes to considering and installing a system, be it for a retro fit or for a new build, Cazzaro is keen to emphasise the importance of getting support at the early stages.

 ‘There are some key factors that have to be taken in to account in order to get the best out of the system,’ he says.
 ‘We like to work closely with designers, builders and project managers from an early stage to make sure that issues such as the line routing, and types of line, the loads and the overall use among other details are considered at an early stage.
 We hope they’ll consider captive winches appropriate for more and more applications.’